NVIDIA’s Ownership Structure

 The top individual shareholders at NVIDIA are as follows:

 Jensen Huang is NVIDIA’s largest individual shareholder and has served as the company’s Chief Executive Officer (CEO) and President ever since he founded it along with Chris Malachowsky and Curtis Priem in 1993.
-According to Forbes, Jensen Huang is the 20th richest man in the world with a net worth of $77 billion, a fortune that can largely be traced to his 3.5% ownership of NVIDIA.
+As of Aug.
+17, 2025 Huang appears on the Forbes billionaires list at No. 7 with a net worth of approximately $157 billion.
+As of March 2025, he owned 922,922,938 shares of Nvidia, which comprise 3.77% of all outstanding shares.

 In 1989, Mark A. Stevens joined Sequoia Capital, one of the early investors of NVIDIA, as an associate and rose to the rank of managing general partner by the time he exited the venture capital firm in 2012.
 Prior to joining Sequoia Capital, Stevens also worked at Intel and completed his MBA from Harvard Business School in 1989.
 Like Huang, Stevens also had his first job in the service industry when he served as a cook at Jack in the Box in California as a 16-year-old.